 The ‘Final Comments’ section of Local Voices surveys highlight various topics as being influential in broader community life in the Pilbara.
 In response, each month we ask questions to explore these issues further.
 These questions are designed to be applicable to ALL community members, but have a ‘Not applicable’ option should participants feel they can’t respond.
 Explore the results by selecting a topic of interest from the list below:

 Every ‘Pulse’ survey is an opportunity for you to have a voice inside the company and unlocks rewards for community groups you care about.
-But you can only be heard if you speak up – whether you are already registered or sign up today to participate, your voice matters and we want to make sure it is heard.
 ‘Pulse’ surveys are open now!
 It’s not too late to join.
 Register today!

 We encourage you to help spread the word about Local Voices and let others in your local network know how they too can participate and explore the results.
 Use the social media icons in the top left corner of the page to share a link to this page.